 II.
 Performance Results Summary

-The FDIC successfully achieved 39 of the 40 annual performance targets established in its 2015 Annual Performance Plan.
-One target was not achieved: the issuance of a Notice of Proposed Rulemaking (NPR) on the implementation of the Net Stable Funding Ratio, which continues to be developed on an interagency basis.
-There were no instances in which 2015 performance had a material adverse effect on the successful achievement of the FDIC’s mission or its strategic goals and objectives regarding its major program responsibilities.
+The FDIC successfully achieved 35 of the 36 annual performance targets established in its 2017 Annual Performance Plan.
+One target was not achieved: Issue a final rule implementing the Basel III Net Stable Funding Ratio.
+The rulemaking is subject to interagency negotiations and a final rule has not yet been issued.
+There were no instances in which 2017 performance had a material adverse effect on the successful achievement of the FDIC’s mission or its strategic goals and objectives regarding its major program responsibilities.

 Additional key accomplishments are noted below.

-- Briefed the FDIC Board of Directors in April and October on progress in meeting the goals of the Restoration Plan.
-Based upon current fund projections, no changes to assessment rate schedules were necessary.
+- Briefed the FDIC Board of Directors in March and September on progress in meeting the goals of the Restoration Plan.

-- Completed reviews of the recent accuracy of the contingent loss reserves.
+- Completed reviews of the recent accuracy of the contingent loss reserve.

 - Researched and analyzed emerging risks and trends in the banking sector, financial markets, and the overall economy to identify issues affecting the banking industry and the DIF.